Zvezdin/blockchain-predictor/README.md

 After the needed data properties are generated, you can proceed with generating the actual dataset.
 The dataset is generated using a certain dataset model.
 There are multiple dataset models that "compile" the properties and structure the dataset in a different way.
 The default is ```matrix```, which generates matrices from a moving window over all of the properties.

 The correct labels for each entry in the dataset are also generated.
 The default label type is ```boolean```, which represents the sign of the next course change.
+Label type of ```full``` consists of relative value change.

 To generate a dataset from all available data with default settings, run:
 ```bash